denngan/secProtocols_epfl18/nonceDis.md

 <br> Nonce is an arbitrary number that can be used just once.
 In AES-GCM it is used in the formation of IV (initialization vector).
 IV = salt32 || nonce64. </br>

 7. **What is a Galois Field?**
-Galois Field is a field that contains a finite number of elements.
+<br> Galois Field is a field that contains a finite number of elements. </br>

 8. **What is the best way to generate a nonce?**
-There are two posiibilities: using a counter or using a Linear Feedback Shift Register (LFSR: a shift register whose input bit is a linear function of its previous state).
+<br> There are two posiibilities: using a counter or using a Linear Feedback Shift Register (LFSR: a shift register whose input bit is a linear function of its previous state). </br>

 9. **What is the difference between using a counter and LSFR for nonce generation?**

-8. Why should nonces not be created randomly?
+10. **Why should nonces not be created randomly?**
+<br> When we create nonces randomly, we could have some collisions.
+For instance, with 2^33 sent messages the probability of collision is over 86% due to Birthday Paradox. </br>

-9. What does the Birthday Paradox imply.
+11. **What does the Birthday Paradox imply?**

 10. What is known plaintext attack?
 How does it work in AES-GCM?
 2. What is a forgery attack?
 3. Describe the Forbidden Attack and why it is called that way?